mf751/blogman/README.md

 # Blogman

-A website for uploading and reading blogs
+A website for managing blogs

+## Some of the features:

+- Authorizaion / Authentication
+- login / signup
+- create / update / delete blogs
+- search blogs
+- form validatoin detection
+- account and change password
+- see a users blogs

 ## Initial Sketch